BenjaminGoliakWMU/BenjaminGoliakWMU/README.md

 ### Hi there 👋

+This is my school github account
+I think I have a personal one and I will link it if I ever use it Im new to this

+I like to sail and chill!

 <!--
 **BenjaminGoliakWMU/BenjaminGoliakWMU** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.